 You know that full-to-the-brim feeling you have inside your gut after a hefty Christmas dinner?
 That’s probably how Rocky felt, in part, after that fight with Drago.

 Tired, full, but also feeling the Christmas spirit in his bones.
 All that, and he just brought an end to the Cold War.
 Your move, John McClane.

 What are your thoughts on this ultimate action Christmas movie take?
-Let us know in the comments or on our Facebook page!
+Let us know in the comments!